Newborn Photography – Preparing For Your Session

 Preparing your baby…

 I never like to tell my clients what to do with their baby, however, in an ideal world I would suggest keeping baby awake for an hour or more prior to your session…and now for the kicker…try to hold out on feeding until you arrive (or last thing before you leave the house).
 I know, I know…this is super hard, but if you can do this, we are going to have a REALLY sleepy baby that is likely to cruise through the entire session.
 If this is not possible, please do not stress.
 I would rather stop for feeding/settling if it means you arrive happy and relaxed

-If you are breastfeeding, please try to avoid anything spicy or gas inducing (like pizza, spicy sauces, garlic, broccoli, thai food…you know, all the good stuff) that might upset baby’s tummy for 24 hrs prior to your scheduled session.
+If you are breastfeeding, please try to avoid anything spicy or gas inducing (like pizza, spicy sauces, garlic, broccoli, thai food…you know, all the good stuff) that might upset baby’s tummy for at least 24 hrs prior to your scheduled session.
 It’s best to stick to a relatively bland diet in that 24 hrs before your session.